BenoitEirik/BoPe-Steganography/README.md

 # Contribute to the project
 Welcome to those who want to contribute.
 I am currently alone in carrying out my project.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 # Version
 No version has been released yet.
 You will soon be able to compile the source code.